phase1geo/tke/plugins/doctest/README.md

 The most fit to *doctest* are the procedures with more or less complex and error-prone algorithms of pure computing.
 The typical though trivial example is *factorial*.

+Note:
+The plugin was tested under Linux (Debian) and Windows.
+All bug fixes and corrections for other platforms would be appreciated at aplsimple$mail.ru.

 ### Menu usage